 A VPN provides the following security protections:

-A VPN cannot protect you against the following threats:
+A VPN cannot protect you against the following threats, including hidden technical leaks that might expose your identity:

 3. Does the VPN provider see your banking data?